Ecological assessment: Types of ecological assessment

 of national data on the distributions of habitats, species and development proposals.

 The U.S. Nature Conservancy has developed Rapid Ecological Assessment (REA), an integrated methodology to provide the multiple scale, up-to-date information required to guide conservation actions.
-REA relies on analysis of aerial photography, videography, and satellite image data to identify conservation sites and to direct field sampling and research for cost-effective biological and ecological data acquisitions.
+REA relies on analysis of aerial photography, videography, and satellite image data to identify conservation sites and to direct field sampling and research for cost-effective biological and ecological data acquisition.

 Goals

 The goal of EA is to understand the structure and function of ecosystems in order to develop improved management options.
 Furthermore, developing models to predict the response of ecosystems to changes contributes to finding a particular management strategy.

 The results of the EA will be used to suggest possible improvements of the pollutant´s properties to reduce the potential environmental impacts.